Shop and Save on New York State Health Insurance

 Children with higher BMI, which indicates obesity, were found to have higher DEHP levels.
 Researchers did not demonstrate a cause-and-effect relationship between DEHP levels and obesity.

 We should be aware that phthalates can be found almost anywhere, Park said.
 They can be found in commercial products such as food and water containers, plastic bags, packaging wraps, cosmetics, and toys.
 She also warned that pregnant women, infants, and young children are more sensitive to the chemical.
-Hot food or water should not be added to plastic containers as this hastens the compounds release, she added.
+Hot food or water should not be added to plastic containers as this hastens the release of the compound, she added.

 Tags: